HeHuHdez/api_test/README.md

 The default user email is `apitest@test.com` and the password is `apitest123`.
 There are 10 products and 10 orders, each going from the id's 1 through 10.
 And each one is paired with each other (Product 1 with order 1).
 They have random quantities.

+## Heroku

+You can visit the site live with the following url https://apitest-hhernandez.herokuapp.com/ it's on the free tier for heroku, so only 10 active connections simultaneity are possible.
+In there you can find the swagger documentation.